 If you have reached state pension age (and do not already get DLA or PIP) you can make a claim for Attendance Allowance.
 It is for people who need personal help during the day or night, or both.
 You can also qualify if you need supervision or watching over to avoid getting into danger.
-There is no help with mobility needs in Attendance Allowance.
+There is no separate help with mobility needs in Attendance Allowance.

 If you already receive DLA or PIP when you reach state pension age you can continue to get this benefit for as long as you meet the qualifying conditions.

-Please note: Attendance Allowance, DLA and PIP do not count as income for the means-tested benefits listed later in this section.
+Please note: Attendance Allowance, DLA and PIP or ADP do not count as income for the means-tested benefits listed later in this section.
 An award may make it more likely that you will qualify for other benefits.

-To get a PIP claim form, call 0800 917 2222 or Textphone 0800 917 7777.
+To get a PIP claim form if you are living in England or Wales, call 0800 917 2222 or Textphone 0800 917 7777.
+If you are living in Northern Ireland, call 0800 012 1573.